-Welcome to Christ College
+Welcome from Christ College

 I often hear of prospective theological students deciding between a course that is academic or training that is practical.
 That’s a false dichotomy.
 If we value being practical at the expense of being academic (or vice versa) we cheapen the whole endeavor.
 At Christ College we believe that good theological education is integrated, applied and focused.